Top 10 Best Dogs for Seniors

 - Activity demands

-Unless the senior in question is still very active and an outdoorsy person, having a high-energy dog could be too much of a challenge.
-Laid-back pooches that do well with a few short walks a day and don’t need hikes or hours of playing fetch to burn off energy are a much better fit.
+Unless the senior in question is still very active and an outdoorsy person, having a high energy dog could be too much of a challenge.
+Laid back pooches that do well with a few short walks a day and don’t need hikes or hours of playing fetch to burn off energy are a much better fit.
 Incidentally, these are usually either older dogs or smaller dogs, but more on that below.
+Some of the more adjustable breeds would be content with any situation.
+A short walk and a long day of lounging about is a good activity ratio that fits both parties involved!

 - Personality compatibility

-You should choose your four-legged friend the same as you choose any friend- their personality must be a match for yours.
+You should choose your four legged friend the same as you choose any friend – their personality must be a match for yours.
 If a shy, introverted senior gets a mischievous and hyper pooch, it’s highly likely that they won’t hit it off, so to speak.
 Make sure that not only the dog you pick has a nice personality overall, but that his quirks and temperament are also a fit for your own.
+If you find that your senior days are a bit challenging, get yourself a loving and low action pooch: you’ll love snoozing together.

 - Grooming requirements